github/vscode-codeql/docs/releasing.md

 # Releasing (write access required)

-1. Make sure the needed authentication keys are valid.
-Most likely the Azure DevOps PAT needs to be regenerated.
-See below.
 1. Determine the new version number.
 We default to increasing the patch version number, but make our own judgement about whether a change is big enough to warrant a minor version bump.
 Common reasons for a minor bump could include:
     - Making substantial new features available to all users.
 This can include lifting a feature flag.
     - Breakage in compatibility with recent versions of the CLI.